-- : Learn different languages by talking with people form all around the world who speaks the language you want to learn.
+- : Learn different languages by talking with people from all around the world who speak the language you want to learn.
 You need to put in your native language and the one you want to learn when you first sign up for a new account.

 - (by Tae Kim’s Guide): The app version of Tae Kim’s Guide online Japanese lessons.
 You will learn the Japanese writing system, basic and essential grammar, special expression and advanced contents from this app.

 - : Provides news in simple Japanese from famous news channels, such as NHK, CNN, MBC and so on.
 Learners can access free audios, videos, and articles in this app.
 It suits Japanese learners of any level who want to practice reading, speaking and listening skills!

 - : An app for you to practice Japanese listening and speaking by listening to Japanese local radios and chatting with friends.

 - : Learn essential Japanese words and phrases and practice your accent with Speech Studio from this app.
 Downloadable audio recorded by native Japanese speaker let you learn natural Japanese offline.

 - : A well-organized app for learning kanji.
 The creator break kanji into subsets to let users rate each one based on how well users recognize them.
 Readings, definitions, stroke order animations, and examples are presented for each kanji.

 - : This free app provides short, native Japanese texts every day that helps you improve your Japanese reading skill and expend your Japanese vocabulary.
 It also features a one-tap word lookup function, quite handy and time-saving.
 Besides, people on the app store mostly find it helpful and impressive.